apache/pekko/docs/src/main/paradox/general/terminology.md

 # Terminology, Concepts

-In this chapter we attempt to establish a common terminology to define a solid ground for communicating about concurrent, distributed systems which Akka targets.
+In this chapter we attempt to establish a common terminology to define a solid ground for communicating about concurrent, distributed systems which Pekko targets.
 Please note that, for many of these terms, there is no single agreed definition.
-We seek to give working definitions that will be used in the scope of the Akka documentation.
+We seek to give working definitions that will be used in the scope of the Pekko documentation.

 ## Concurrency vs. Parallelism